elrizal/elrizal/README.md

-I am a developer that uses UX design practice and research to create impactful experiences.
-Currently, I'm working as a full-time Conversion Rate Optimization Engineer at a tech company in Austin, TX while pursuing a certificate in software engineering at Linfield University.
+I am a UX developer that was a graphic designer in a past life.
+Currently, I'm working as a junior Software Engineer at a tech company in Austin, TX while pursuing a certificate in software engineering at Linfield University.
 [Design & Development Case Studies](https://lrizal.com)

 ### Tools I use